 What is mindfulness?

-Although we have pre-existing levels of mindfulness, mindfulness is effectively cultivated through the practice of mindfulness meditation.
+Although we have pre-existing levels of mindfulness, mindfulness is effectively augmented through the practice of mindfulness meditation.

 The roots of mindfulness go back over 2,500 years.
 It enjoys this longevity because it makes a really positive difference to living life well.